Village Support Network Board Members

 President – Anne Herbster

-Anne has a BS in Math from Jacksonville University and an MBA in Finance and Marketing from Columbia University.
-She is a best-selling author and works with new and seasoned coaches to launch and grow their coaching business.
+Anne holds a BS in Mathematics from Jacksonville University and an MBA in Finance and Marketing from Columbia University.
+She is also a best-selling author who helps coaches launch and grow successful businesses.

 Treasurer - Kathleen Cox